jesperberth/automationclass/lab05/lab5.md

 create a new playbook file 01_azure.yml

- add the following text to the file, change the name of the variable __user to your username__
+  add the following text to the file, change the name of the variable __user to your initials__ use the same as you use to login to ansible server

 ```ansible
 ---